How We Train at Vitruvian Fitness®

 Your goal:

 Move with intent.
-React, stabilize, balance, adjust—on command.
+React, stabilize, balance, adjust, all on command.

-Key to success: Train as if: as if you’re a 7-figure athlete; as if you’re trying to make the school team; as if you’re in the Olympics; as if it matters.
+Key to success: Train as if: as if you’re a 7-figure athlete; as if you’re trying to make the team; as if you’re going for gold; as if it matters.
 And remember to stick the landing.

 Phase 9: High-Intensity Interval Training (HIIT)